 EMDR training requires you to experience and practice EMDR, so it’s crucial to have a safe space where you can be vulnerable to explore, try new techniques, and make mistakes as you learn.
 That’s why we focus on creating inclusive, Shame Free Spaces for Learning™.

 Our structured courses are unique in the field, with dynamic live and on-demand formats designed to keep you engaged and learning.
 We consider every detail of our training, from organized course presentations to clear email communications.

 We approach training with an honest and genuine teaching style that brings levity to even the heaviest of subjects.
 As trainers, we laugh, have fun and bring our real selves to the table.
 And we prioritize approachability, sharing our hardest lessons and our greatest successes.

 Be Humble.
 Be Brave.

 As therapists, we’re taught to show up for our clients with compassion and authenticity.
 As trainers, we believe in holding ourselves to the same standard.
-We aim to embody the principles we teach by showing up with vulnerability, humility and bravery, and providing safe, inclusive and shame-free spaces throughout our community.
+We aim to embody the principles we teach by showing up with vulnerability, humility and bravery, and providing safe, inclusive and Shame Free Spaces for Learning™ throughout our community.